Last Updated on March 7, 2023 by Ernests Embutnieks

 How Do You Unmute Text Messages On Your IPad/IPhone?

 To unmute text messages on your iPhone, you’ll first need to launch the Messaging app, followed by navigating to the muted conversation.

 From there, just swipe left and hit the bell icon next to it (you may also come across the option that says Show Alerts)

 Why Is There A Little Moon Next To My Text Message On My IPhone?

 A half-moon next to any of your chats implies that the Do Not Disturb (DND) mode is enabled for this particular conversation.

 What this feature does is block all sort of notifications that alerts about an incoming message from this contact.

 While we’re okay to get some calls and notifications now and then, they can be quite annoying for longer durations.
 I personally am a great fan of Do Not Disturb especially with the introduction of Focus Modes.
-Plus, with recent studies providing us clear insight on how we shouldn’t use our phones before we sleep, it is time we gave all of ourselves a break.
+Plus, with recent studies providing us with clear insight into how we shouldn’t use our phones before we sleep, it is time we give all of ourselves a break.

 I love tech and all about it.
 I'm interested in finding ways how they can make my life more productive, and I share my knowledge with my blog readers.
 I'm an iPad Pro, iPhone, MacBook, and Apple Watch user, so I know a thing or two about these devices and try to write helpful content around these topics.